Last Updated on by Michael Brockbank

 There’s nothing wrong with adding Buy Me a Coffee and Ko-fi to your blog.
 However, it will come with a very distinct price.

-You’ll need to create content for both platforms.
+You’ll need to create the same content for both platforms.

 Now, this probably doesn’t sound like too much of an issue.
 That is until you start setting up membership levels and offering supporter-only content.

 The thing to keep in mind is that you don’t want to confuse your supporters or yourself.
 Adding too many methods for accepting payments just makes things a lot more complicated for everyone down the road.